LaurentRDC/dissertation/content/scattering.md

 $$
     I(\vect{x}) \equiv \left| \braket{\vect{x} | \Psi} \right|^2
 $$
+where $\vect{x}$ represents the possible spatial positions of the detector.
 In order to sample the scattered wavefunction in reciprocal space, an electron lens can be used to focus the scattered electrons onto the detector.
 Given that electrons are prepared with definite momentum $\vect{k}_i$, it is trivial to ignore the unscattered part of the wavefunction -- the first term in @eq:scattering-lippmann-schwinger-general -- which is found only at $\vect{k}_f = \vect{k}_i$.
 Therefore, the intensity away from $\vect{k}_i$ is related only to the scattered wavefunction, $\Psi$:
 \begin{align}
 I(\vect{k}_f - \vect{k}_i)
     & = \left| \braket{\vect{x} | \Psi} \right|^2 \nonumber \\